mishkin101/CLI_testing/README.md

 # CLI_testing

-## This Repo Contains Favorite Food From Our Students!
+## This Repo Contains Favorite Food From Our Students and a Python Function!